Calming The Storm Of Caregiver Stress To Prevent Elder Abuse

 Caregivers that feel burned out may unintentionally make poor decisions.
-Many of them seek escapist behaviors like succumbing to alcoholism or addictions as a means of coping with stress.
+Many of them seek escapist behaviors like alcoholism or addictions as a means of coping with stress.

 Because of the inherent nature of senior caregiving, it's ultra-important for senior caregivers to get support and practice regular self-care.